What is it?

 - Flared nostrils when you breathe in

 - Using your shoulders and chest to breathe in

 What should I do if I have symptoms?

-Talk with your doctor if you feel that you have these symptoms and he or she can investigate what might be causing it.
+Talk with your doctor if you feel you have these symptoms and they can investigate what might be causing it.